agnt-gg/slop/examples/javascript/README.md

 POST /pay { "amount": 10 }
 ```

-## Structure
+## 📂 Project Structure

+This implementation is intentionally minimal:

-- `slop.js` - The entire implementation
+- `slop.js` - The entire implementation ✨
 - `package.json` - Dependencies and scripts

 That's it.
 Just two files.

-## Dependencies
+## 📦 Dependencies

-- `express` - For clean routing
+- `express` - For clean API routing
-- `axios` - For clean HTTP requests
+- `axios` - For elegant HTTP requests

-## Try It
+## 🧪 Try It

-After starting the server, it automatically runs tests for all endpoints.
-Watch the magic happen!
+After starting the server, it automatically runs tests for all endpoints:

 ```bash
 npm start